 - Using large amounts of water can be counterproductive because the fluoride becomes diluted and will wash away.

 - For best results, fluoride must remain on the teeth, so bacteria does not turn into damaging acids.

 When you brush your teeth, the water temperature is meaningless unless your teeth are sensitive.
 With sensitive teeth, you would not use cold water, but you would not use hot water to brush your teeth either.
 The best temperature would be lukewarm, but that is only for comfort reasons.
 The overall temperature of the water, whether it is cold, warm or hot will have no added benefit to the health of your teeth.

 The most important thing when brushing your teeth is the technique you use.
 For more information on the proper technique, contact us at one of our many locations.
-At Children’s Dentistry, we can assist in a wide variety of teeth-related issues for children and adults.
+At Children’s Dentistry, we can assist in a wide variety of teeth-related issues for children.